jpedromergulhao/airpodsmax/README.md

 You can use `4111111111111111` as a test card number.
 This is a fictitious Visa card provided for testing purposes only.

-Note: Running `vercel login` is only for local simulation and will NOT link the project to your Vercel account or deploy it.
+**Note**: Running `vercel login` is only for local simulation and will NOT link the project to your Vercel account or deploy it.

 ---